jessepav/lacygoill-wiki-backup/vim/exception.md

 conditional, the first error can be catched and converted into an exception with `v:exception` (`:h except-several-errors`).
 However, for some reason, I can't display its message.
-All  I have  is the  hit-enter prompt,  which usually  accompanies a  multi-line message (as if Vim was trying to display all the error messages).
+All  I have  is  the hit-enter  prompt, which  usually  accompanies a  multiline message (as if Vim was trying to display all the error messages).

 MWE: